parvanesh/NLP/README.md

 - [Word_cloud.py]('https://github.com/parvanesh/NLP/blob/master/Word_cloud.py'): In this file, we read the extracted tweets in previous step, to create a cloud of words. before creating the word cloud, it is needed to remove remove stopwords.
 - [Word_frequency.py]('https://github.com/parvanesh/NLP/blob/master/Word_frequency.py'): In this file, display word frequency from extracted tweets.
-As a preprocessing process, these steps have been done: removing stopwords, remove punctuations and word stemming The main used package is NLTK.
+As a preprocessing process, these steps have been done: removing stopwords, remove punctuations and word stemming. </br>
+The main used package is NLTK.